kkgm13/ptso-twitch/readme.md

 - Height: 350

 #### PTSO Admin controls
+1.1) First time usage: Unzip streamdata.zip in admin folder FIRST!
-Head over to ptso-twitch/admin on your browser
+1.2) Head over to ptso-twitch/admin on your browser

 ### Notes 📝
 1) Please ensure to clear OBS Browser cache **before and after** stream for safety, especially with working with Admin Section